Vani0112/LeetScore/README.md

-LeetScore - A web app to track and visualize your LeetCode progress and performance.
+LeetScore - A frontend of a web app to track and visualize your LeetCode progress and performance.

 Tech Stack:
-HTML - for structure
+1. HTML - for structure
-CSS - for styling
+2. CSS - for styling
-JavaScript - for interactivity
+3. JavaScript - for interactivity

 The info shown on the page includes -
 1. Questions Solved - Total Questions Solved, Easy, Medium and Hard